 Guests will still need to make a Disney Park Pass Reservation for their first park each day, and they must enter this park before trying to enter another.
-Guests will then be able to enter a second park during Park Hopper Hours.
-Park Hopping Hours are subject to change, but currently, they are between 2 pm to close at all parks.
-Park Hopping will be subject to park capacity, and Disney advises you to check My Disney Experience for the latest information.
+Guests can then enter a second park during Park Hopper Hours.
+Park Hopping Hours are subject to change, but they are currently between 2 pm to close at all parks.

 Visit our Guide to Park Hopping to learn more.

-Early Theme Park Entry started on 1st October 2021.
-This new benefit, which replaced Extra Magic Hours, will be available for all Walt Disney World Resort guests and other select hotels.
-Guests can gain 30-minute early entry to any theme park every day.
+Early Theme Park Entry is available for all Walt Disney World Resort guests and other select hotels.
+Guests can gain 30 minutes of early entry to any theme park daily.
 However, you will need a Disney Park Pass.

 Walt Disney World Park Hours & Closures

 Park hours usually get released around six months in advance.
 However, they often change as you come closer to the actual date!
-Hours have been reduced in all parks but have slowly been increasing.
 Click the link to get all the latest Walt Disney World Park Hours.

-My Disney Experience is a free online guide to Walt Disney World that allows guests to plan their vacation.
+My Disney Experience is a free online guide to Walt Disney World that allows guests to plan their vacations.
 Through this free service, you can: